Behavioral Health at Town & Country Pediatrics

 Yes, your child may receive medication here or be referred elsewhere, depending on the complexity of the problem.

 Not all behavioral health conditions can be treated in a primary care setting.
 For more specialized services, we provide referrals to behavioral health professionals at Lurie Children’s or other community practices.

 Conditions NOT treated at LCPC-TCP include the following (this is not an exhaustive list):

-History of day treatment within the last year
+- History of partial hospital program enrollment within the last year

 Insurance Plans Accepted for Behavioral Health Services at LCPC-TCP